Éric Provost becomes president of the Laurentian Bank

 The manager arrived in office in 2020 to turn around Laurentian at a time when it was significantly behind in technology.
 Under his leadership, the bank made up part of this delay, notably with the launch of its mobile application.
 It also managed to achieve certain profitability targets.

 However, these efforts have been slowed down by the recent difficult context for the banking industry.
-Laurentian Bank launched a strategic review process in July that could have resulted in the sale of the institution.
+Laurentian Bank launched a strategic review process in July that might have resulted in the sale of the institution.
 The bank was unable to find a buyer.

 Last week, the IT outage affected the institution’s online banking services on its website and mobile app.
 It was possible to make bank withdrawals at the ATM, but it was not possible to make other transactions, such as deposits.